skeenda/assignment1/bio.md

 we didn't have a good computer program at my high school.
 I have grown to love programming and I am super interested in website development because it has so many options and it seems like a lot of fun.
+I am very excited to take this class and I think that it will be very interesting to do so.